test-mailund/testing/README.md

-# testing
+# Testing GitHub

-This is a test
+This is a repository for testing GitHub features.